muigaiunaka/react-universal/react-universal-node-server/README.md

+### Before Getting Started
+Make sure you have gone through the Environment set up before hand

 #### Preliminary Setup
 Create a file called config.js in the server directory.
 In the server/config.js file export an object that has the properties of secret and corsOptions.
 ```